Nursing Interventions for Acute Pain Management

 Wong-Baker FACES

 This pain scale is very commonly used for children aged three and older.
 It uses six pictures of faces, ranging from a face without pain to a face with a lot of pain.
-To use it, the child is asked to pick which face represents how they are feeling.
+To use it, the child is asked to pick which face represents their feelings.

 FLACC

-The FLACC scale is used for young children from ages 0-2 years of age.
+The FLACC scale is used for young children between the ages of 0 and 2.
 It stands for Face, Legs, Activity, Cry, and Consolability.
 The nurse assesses each of these characteristics and assigns a score from zero to two.
 These scores are added together for a total score between zero and ten.
-The higher the number, the higher the patient's pain is assumed to be.
+The higher the number, the higher the patient’s pain is assumed to be.

 CRIES